 Along the Silk Road

 A tapestry design comes down to what the patron considers beautiful or relevant.
-At the start of the Viking Age there is a variety of motifs to choose from for the European weavers and their patrons, with thanks to the silk trade from Asia.
+At the start of the Viking Age, there is a variety of motifs to choose from for the European weavers and their patrons, with thanks to the silk trade from Asia.

 It starts the kesi in China with its narrative designs.
 The earliest of these silk tapestries date back to the Tang dynasty (7th-9th c.).
 The kesi are exported when the Tang emperors start China’s foreign trade and monopoly of the silk trade along the Silk Road.
-Their partner in this successful business model are a nomadic people called the Sogdians.
+Their partner in this successful business model is a nomadic people called the Sogdians.
 They trade raw silk, silk bolts and silk tapestries from China via Persia all the way to Byzantium, and back again.
-Unsurprisingly, Sogdian tapestry art therefore includes Chinese influences.
+Unsurprisingly, Sogdian tapestry art, therefore, includes Chinese influences.
 Historical records show that Chinese craftsmen lived and worked in the Sogdian city of Bukhara.
 Further evidence is the use of typical elements from the kesi such as flowers, vines, ducks and lions that also appear in Sogdian tapestries where they further developed in arranged, symmetrical animal pairs, and hunting scenes.

 The provenance of design gets really blurry by the time the Sogdians reach the Sasanian court in Persia.
 The Persians, too, use animal hunting scenes but give them their own twist by making them combat or fighting scenes.
 The Sogdians travel onwards to Byzantium, but the Sasanians already have a close relationship with the Byzantine empire.
 They are frenemies at best.
-Despite Chinese attempts to keep sericulture a secret, the Sasanian and Byzantines both get a hold of silk worms to start their own sericulture.
+Despite Chinese attempts to keep sericulture a secret, the Sasanian and Byzantines both get a hold of silkworms to start their own sericulture.
 At the same time, Byzantine weavers end up in Sasanian textile workshops.
 This intensive exchange between these two cultures, and the lingering influences of the Chinese and Sogdian designs, make it hard for researchers today to distinguish the origin of the tapestry based on the narrative design only.